Everything You Need to Know About Jewelry Settings

 Prong settings are the most common type of jewelry setting for rings in general.
 Four to six prongs are supporting the diamond or gemstone by holding it in place.
 This setting is used in engagement rings, tennis bracelets, and earrings because it highlights the absolute beauty of the stone it holds.
 Additional prongs can be added depending on the size of the diamond or gemstone.

 Pave settings literally "pave" the stones on the metal of a ring itself.
 This can be done with diamonds, gemstones, or a combination of both, so the ring is paved with them.
 Grains are pulled up from the metal band that pushes against the diamonds or gemstones to keep them in place.
 This creates a continuous stone surface.
 This is mostly used in engagement rings or earrings to take advantage of these curves and shift in traditional design.

 Channel settings suspend diamonds or gemstones between two bars called channels.
 No prongs are holding these stones.
 Instead, they're precisely fitted into the channel then held by strips of metal on the side.
-Tennis bracelets and diamond rings see this setting most often because the vibrancy of pairing diamonds with gemstones is stunning when displayed this way in a piece of jewelry.
+Women's tennis bracelets and diamond rings see this setting most often because the vibrancy of pairing diamonds with gemstones is stunning when displayed this way in a piece of jewelry.

 Bezel settings surround a flat-backed gemstone, such as cameos and cabochons.
 Other stones, even diamonds, can be set in a bezel but it requires specific design work to get them set properly.
 The bezel is bent partially inward to hold the stone in place for a unique way to highlight its beauty.
 Bezels can be forged into any shape so that they can accommodate non-traditional gemstone and diamond shapes for a fascinating ring or pendant.
 Think ovals and hearts to get an idea of what the bezel setting can showcase.